Name | parmancer JSON |

 - **Modularity, testability, maintainability**: Each intermediate parser component is a complete parser in itself, which means it can be understood, tested and modified in isolation from the rest of the parser.

-- **Regular Python**: Some other approaches to parsing use a separate grammar definition outside of Python which goes through a compilation or generation step before it can be used in Python, which can lead to black boxes.
+- **Regular Python**: Some approaches to parsing use a separate grammar definition outside of Python which goes through a compilation or generation step before it can be used in Python, which can lead to black boxes.
 Parmancer parsers are defined as Python code rather than a separate grammar syntax.

 - **Combination features**: The parser comes with standard parser combinator methods and functions such as: combining parsers in sequence; matching alternative parsers until one matches; making a parser optional; repeatedly matching a parser until it no longer matches; mapping a parsing result through a function, and more.